12 Considerations for Responsible Data Science

 - Review articles on Big Data/Data Science/AI Ethics, e.g.,

-- Consider popular press articles
+- Consider popular press articles such as

 Try to stay on the fast moving train that is Responsible Data Science.